-Queen Elizabeth II, UK’s longest-serving monarch, dead at 96
+Queen Elizabeth II, UK’s longest-serving monarch, dies at 96

 The BBC played the national anthem, “God Save the Queen,” over a portrait of her in full regalia as her death was announced, and the flag over Buckingham Palace was lowered to half-staff as the second Elizabethan age came to a close.

+In Canada, where the British monarch is the country’s head of state, Prime Minister Justin Trudeau saluted her “wisdom, compassion and warmth.”
+In India, Prime Minister Narendra Modi tweeted: “She provided inspiring leadership to her nation and people.
+She personified dignity and decency in public life.
+Pained by her demise.”

+President Joe Biden called her a “stateswoman of unmatched dignity and constancy who deepened the bedrock alliance between the United Kingdom and the United States.”

-The queen enjoyed robust health well into her 90s, although she was seen using a cane in one appearance after the death of Philip, her husband of 73 years, in April 2021.
-In October of that year, she was hospitalized for a night in London for tests, and thereafter her public appearances grew scarcer.
+The queen enjoyed robust health into her 90s, although she used a cane after the death of Philip, her husband of 73 years, in 2021.
+In October of that year, she was hospitalized for a night for tests, and thereafter her public appearances grew scarcer.

 In 1947, almost five years before she ascended the throne, the 21-year-old Elizabeth promised the people of Britain and the Commonwealth that “my whole life, whether it be long or short, shall be devoted to your service.”